-Apart from this, there are four Swetamber Jain temples and five Digamber Jain temples located on top of hill.
-Kotishila or 1st Tunk where lot of saints performed meditation and 2nd Tunk called Mokshabari or Puyabari is in the eastern direction about a kilometer away.
-The pure and natural surroundings on the mountain helps in experiencing of extra ordinary peace for soul.
+Apart from this, there are four Swetamber Jain temples and five Digamber Jain temples located on top of the hill.
+Kotishila or 1st Tunk where a lot of saints performed meditation and the 2nd Tunk called Mokshabari or Puyabari is in the eastern direction about a kilometer away.
+The pure and natural surroundings on the mountain help in experiencing extraordinary peace for the soul.

 Apart from Ajitnath Jain Temple, the hills are famous for a series of Digambar Jain temples.
 The 14 temples here are dedicated to different Tirthankaras who attained salvation here.